MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-get-started.md

 Go to the [Migration Manager page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=migrationCenter&modern=true) and sign in with an account that has admin permissions for your organization.

->[!Note]
->If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the Sharing page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the Migration Manager page.

 Make sure that you have:

-- **Access to the destination**: You must either be a global admin or SharePoint Online admin to the Office 365 tenant where you want to migrate your content.
+- **Access to the destination**: You must either be a global admin or SharePoint admin to the Office 365 tenant where you want to migrate your content.

 - **Access to the source**: Windows credentials that have read access to any of the network file shares you plan to migrate.